-Things to keep in mind while traveling to Dubai during Ramadan
+Things to keep in mind while visiting Dubai in Ramadan

 With TicketsToDo, you get seamless online booking and access to real user experiences at exclusive prices.
 That’s not all, we aim to make your trip as pleasant and smooth as possible with every city guide and insider tips.
 Now, let’s get on with making your trip to Dubai during Ramadan a success!

 Greetings are in order!

 The first step of understanding one’s culture is learning the greetings.
 “Ramadan Mubarak”, an Arabic phrase that translates to “Blessed Ramadan” or “Ramadan Kareem”, which translates to “Generous Ramadan” is the greeting widely used.
 Be present and spread the greeting throughout the holy month.

 Refrain from eating, drinking, smoking, and chewing gum in public in the United Arab Emirates during Ramadan.
 According to Article 313 of the UAE Penal Code, the above-mentioned practices are prohibited.
 If violated, you can be subjected to a punishment of up to a month in jail, or a fine of up to AED 2000.